Interview shot at the Kempinski Hotel by Fullframe Creative.

 3. LIGHTING

-At SmartCuts Creative, we use the 300D for the extra power it provides when needed on a large set.
+At Fullframe Creative, we use the 300D for the extra power it provides when needed on a large set.

 Try and get this light as close as you can to your subject without being in the shot.
 If you already have a lot of natural soft light pouring in you may not need a whole lot of artificial light.
 Try to make the person’s face brighter than the background.